-Over the past ten years, Conceptually Speaking’s main clientele have been from international schools around the globe.
+Over the past fifteen years, Conceptually Speaking’s main clientele have been from international schools around the globe.
 In 2012, in an effort to simplify things and to more clearly state the obvious, we are now co-branded as InternationalSchoolFilms.com.

 What’s the difference?
 Not much, really.
 We just hope it will be easier for schools to locate us and recognize the services offered that are specifically tailored to them.